 Re-activating public space

 Public space is traditionally the place where strangers meet.
+A place to first look at others from a distance, after which contact is more easily made.
 With the arrival of social media, there’s little reason for these casual encounters.
-Debates are held, but no longer in public sapce.
-The research ‘Performative Space’ studies new ideas on the design of spaces for interaction.
+Debates are held, but no longer in public space.
+Even more, the aversion to risk in recent design for public space is not surprising.

 The office was founded in 2010 in Rotterdam.
 We design narrative architecture that tells the story of the assignment at hand.
 A story with different layers: that of the context, a response to building tradition, the wishes of our client, sustainable applications and technical opportunities.
 The architecture surprises with imagination.
 Our work reaches from transformations to public spaces like a Performative Space in Eindhoven, and from building a multi-family house in Amsterdam to researching our practice and writing stories about it.

 Employees: Eva Ventura (2019 - nu), Milou Klein (2019), Melvin van den Houdt (2019), Laura Steenbeke (2018), Joppe Douma (2018), Madeleine Mans (2016 - 2018), Paula Cores Barrel (2017), Jimmy Stegeman (2016), Dirk Gonzáles Veugelers (2016), André Cramer (2014), Clémence Boru (2013), Anne de Ruyter (2012)

 Everything on this website is licenced under Creative Commons licence CC BY-NC-ND 4.0.